tsar-boomba/megalo/README.md

 megalo.listen({ port: 9000, hostname: '127.0.0.1' });
 ```

+## OpenAPI Support

+Megalo now has support for defining OpenAPI Documentation in your code. check out `openApiExample.ts` for a small example of using it.

 ## Notes

 If using serve / flash instead of listen, until
 https://github.com/denoland/deno/issues/15813 is resolved, in all POST, PUT, and
 PATCH routes you MUST await the body or else deno will panic.
-Also, do not use
-this in production as any POST, PUT, or PATCH request will crash the server,
-until this bug is fixed.